 Ben More – The walk to the 3,169 foot summit of Ben More, the second highest mountain in the Hebrides, takes approximately two hours from it’s base on Mull.
 On a clear day the summit views take in spectacular views of the Isle of Mull and a panoramic view of the Atlantic.

-Arrange a bespoke exploration of one of the largest whirlpools in Europe, Corryvrekan, or a lunch trip to the Boathouse in Kingairloch or a true adventure – a run down the coast of Mull for a private exploration of Fingal’s Cave on Staffa.
-Any of these trips or more can be arranged by our good friends Cameron and Struan Smith of Coastal Connections.
+Arrange a bespoke exploration of one of the largest whirlpools in Europe, the Corryvrekan or a run down the coast of Mull for a private exploration of Fingal’s Cave on Staffa.
+Any of these trips or more can be arranged by our good friends Cameron and Struan Smith of Coastal Connection.

 Sealife Adventures operate from Balvicar on the Isle of Seil just 7 miles south of Oban and run fantastic wildlife and whalewatching boat tours taking in the islands of Lunga, Scarba, Jura and the Garvellachs as well as the Corryvreckan whirlpool.
 During the season from Spring to early Autumn there are sightings of minke whales, dolphins, porpoises, sea eagles, feral goats and otters as well as a huge variety of marine birdlife.